Skeletens/BlockBookBinderFIXED/README.md

 ## Demo Video on YouTube
 https://youtu.be/Mu7Hv1na7Sw

+TO RUN IT U NEED TO OPEN TARGET AND U CAN RUN THE .jar file gg ez

 NEW(I fixed it but for this to work your gonna need Maven) also if it fails to complie u have to change the Lombok exa: